slavamak/dotfiles/README.md

 - asdf
 - gh
 - git
-- macos/ubuntu *(uncomment the appropriate one in the file `.zsh`)*
+- macos/ubuntu *(uncomment the appropriate one in the file [.zshrc](https://github.com/slavamak/dotfiles/blob/main/.config/zsh/.zshrc))*
 - tmux
 - z

-Check the documentation about plugins [here](https://github.com/ohmyzsh/ohmyzsh/tree/master/plugins)
+Read the documentation on these and other plugins [here](https://github.com/ohmyzsh/ohmyzsh/tree/master/plugins)

 ## Thanks